 There’s a famous saying that goes, “Feedback is the breakfast of champions.”
 And when it comes to customer feedback, breakfast should always be a buffet.

-Customer feedback is an invaluable asset for businesses of every size and type; software companies can utilize it to fix bugs and build new features, retail companies can utilize it to audit their shipping practices or inventory stock, and restaurants can utilize it to inform changes to their menus or dining experience.
+Customer feedback is an invaluable asset for businesses of every size and type; software companies can utilize it to fix bugs and build new features, retail companies can utilize it to audit their shipping practices or inventory turnover ratio stock, and restaurants can utilize it to inform changes to their menus or dining experience.

 In this blog post, we’re breaking down how to define customer feedback for your business, with concrete examples of different types of customer feedback your business might receive from customers.

 Customer Feedback Defined

 Customer feedback can take many forms – social media posts where customers tag your brand (either to sing your praises or to vent their frustrations), word-of-mouth exchanges between prospects and current customers (which is a nearly impossible method to track), and surveys your brand can send out after interactions with your customers to gauge their happiness with your products or services.

 How your brand chooses to collect (and use) customer feedback is up to you.
 And in the world of customer service, there are a myriad of ways you can utilize customer feedback.